Apollo-Protocol/hqdm-lib/CONTRIBUTING.md

 ## Issue Workflow
 * Choose an issue you wish to resolve.
 Where possible a pull request should correlate to a single issue.
 * Assign yourself to the issue
-* Fork the repository to your account.
+* Fork the repository to your account and follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) steps.
-* Create a branch using the pattern [type]/[issue number]-[issue title].
-Branching follows [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 * Commit your changes with a suitable commit message.
-* Create/update any tests as appropiate.
+* Create/update any tests as appropriate.
 * Run a full build to ensure everything functions as intended.
 * Update any documentation in the repository.
 * Create a pull request to merge your branch from your fork into the repo's main branch, linking issues that will be resolved by merging this branch. _Draft pull requests can be used if you'd like early feedback on a particular aspect._